codeurjc-students/2025-GestionTuristica/README.md

 This app provides the function to search for hotels based on location, name, stars or other users ratings.

+Only technical and functional objectives have been defined so far.
+Implementation has not been started yet.

 ## Index

 - [Objectives](#project-objectives)